-Tina praises MxCC for giving her the tools and knowledge to advance in the workforce.
-In addition to her degree, she earned valuable experience as a work-study student in MxCC’s enrollment office.
+Tina praises Middlesex for giving her the tools and knowledge to advance in the workforce.
+In addition to her degree, she earned valuable experience as a work-study student in the college’s enrollment office.
 In 2009, Tina returned there as a part-time educational assistant.
-She appreciates the good advice of her former MxCC supervisor, Mensimah Shabazz, who counseled her while at Middlesex, and fondly remembers business professors Patricia Raymond and Ben Boutaugh.
-Tina also recognizes her audio production instructor at MxCC, John Bergeron.
+She appreciates the good advice of her former supervisor, Mensimah Shabazz, who counseled her while at Middlesex, and fondly remembers business professors Patricia Raymond and Ben Boutaugh.
+Tina also recognizes her audio production instructor at Middlesex, John Bergeron.

 Tina and fellow MxCC student Alan Marshall are also involved with N.U.
 Generation (Noble and Unique), an organization that equips teens and young adults into leaders using God’s principles.
 They participate in community projects with the organization such as B.O.O.T.
 Camp, partnering with Shiloh Christian Church in Middletown and N.U.
 Generation’s Leadership Academy.

-Meanwhile, the Frazer path at MxCC continues today, as Tina’s oldest son Isac just began his first semester at Middlesex this month, studying computer information technology.
+Meanwhile, the Frazer path at Middlesex continues, as Tina’s oldest son Isac began his first semester at Middlesex in September 2017, studying computer information technology.
 He has helped his mom with her songs and hopes to someday become a music producer.

-Tina’s three younger sons, Andre Jr., Mackenzie and Elijah, also stepped into an MxCC classroom last month, earning certificates from Professor Donna Hylton’s summer camp for area youth, where they learned how to code game apps.
+Tina’s three younger sons, Andre Jr., Mackenzie, and Elijah, also stepped into an Middlesex classroom last month, earning certificates from Professor Donna Hylton’s summer camp for area youth, where they learned how to code game apps.